danielsollondon/azvmimagebuilder/quickquickstarts/0_Creating_a_Custom_Linux_Managed_Image/readme.md

 # Create a Custom Image from an Azure Platform Vanilla OS Image

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.
-This covers using 4 different customizations:
+This covers using mutliple customizations to illustrate some high level functionality:
 * Shell (ScriptUri) - Downloading a bash script and executing it
+* Shell (ScriptUri) with file validation, using sha256Checksum:
+    * Checksum your Script file locally, then pass this to Image Builder to compare the checksum during the image build.
+    * To generate the sha256Checksum, using a terminal on Mac/Linux run:
+    ```bash
+    sha256sum <fileName>
+    ```
 * Shell (inline) - Execute an array of commands
-* File - Copy a html file from github
+* File - Copy a html file from github to a specified, pre-created directory
+    * This also supports *sha256Checksum* property too.
 * buildTimeoutInMinutes - Increase a build time to allow for longer running builds
+* vmProfile - By default Image Builder will use a "Standard_D1_v2" build VM, you can override this, for example, if you want to customize an Image for a GPU VM, you need a GPU VM size.

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.